Summary of Significant Accounting Policies

-The costs of subscriber accounts acquired in the Monitronics, Security Networks and LiveWatch acquisitions, as well as certain accounts acquired in bulk purchases, are amortized using the 14-year 235% declining balance method.
-The costs of all other subscriber accounts are amortized using the 15-year 220% declining balance method, beginning in the month following the date of acquisition.
+The fair value of subscriber accounts as of the Company's emergence from Chapter 11, as well as certain accounts acquired in bulk purchases, are amortized using the 14-year 235% declining balance method.
+The costs of all other subscriber accounts and capitalized contract costs are amortized using the 15-year 220% declining balance method, beginning in the month following the date of acquisition.
 The amortization methods were selected to provide an approximate matching of the amortization of the subscriber accounts intangible asset to estimated future subscriber revenues based on the projected lives of individual subscriber contracts.
 Amortization of subscriber accounts for the Successor Company year ended December 31, 2020, the Successor Company period September 1, 2019 through December 31, 2019, the Predecessor Company period January 1, 2019 through August 31, 2019 and the Predecessor Company year ended December 31, 2018 was $193,037,000, $61,771,000, $130,411,000 and $204,130,000, respectively.

 The Company has processes and controls in place, including the review of key performance indicators, to assist management in identifying events or circumstances that indicate the subscriber accounts asset may not be recoverable.
-If an indicator that the asset may not be recoverable or the life should be shortened.
-For purposes of recognition and measurement of an impairment loss, the Company views subscriber accounts as a single pool because of the assets’ homogeneous characteristics, and the pool of subscriber accounts is the lowest level for which identifiable cash flows are largely independent of the cash flows of the other assets and liabilities.
+If an indicator that the asset may not be recoverable exists, management tests the subscriber accounts asset for impairment.
+For purposes of recognition and measurement of an impairment loss, we view subscriber accounts as a single pool because of the assets' homogeneous characteristics, and the pool of subscriber accounts is the lowest level for which identifiable cash flows are largely independent of the cash flows of the other assets and liabilities.
 If such assets are considered to be impaired, the

 Dealer Network and Other Intangible Assets

 To the extent necessary, recoverability of goodwill at a reporting unit level is measured using a discounted cash flow model incorporating discount rates commensurate with the risks involved, which is classified as a Level 3 measurement under FASB ASC Topic 820, Fair Value Measurements and Disclosures.
-The key assumptions used in the discounted cash flow valuation model include discount rates, growth rates, cash flow projections and terminal value rates.
+The key assumptions used in the discounted cash flow valuation model include discount rates, growth and attrition rates, cash flow projections and terminal value rates.
 Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
-If the calculated fair value is less than the current carrying value, impairment of the reporting unit may exist.
-When the recoverability test indicates potential impairment, the Company will calculate an implied fair value of goodwill for the reporting unit.
-The implied fair value of goodwill is determined in a manner similar to how goodwill is calculated in a business combination.
-If the implied fair value of goodwill exceeds the carrying value of goodwill assigned to the reporting unit, there is no impairment.
-If the carrying value of goodwill assigned to a reporting unit exceeds the implied fair value of the goodwill, an impairment loss is recorded to write down the carrying value.
-An impairment loss cannot exceed the carrying value of goodwill assigned to the reporting unit but may indicate certain long-lived and amortizable intangible assets associated with the reporting unit may require additional impairment testing.
+An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value.

 The Company typically withholds payment of a designated percentage of the acquisition cost when it acquires subscriber accounts from dealers.
 The withheld funds are recorded as a liability until the guarantee period provided by the dealer has expired.
 The holdback is used as a reserve to cover any terminated subscriber accounts that are not replaced by the dealer during the guarantee period.
 At the end of the guarantee period, the dealer is responsible for any deficit or is paid the balance of the holdback.